DiddiLeija/DiddiLeija.github.io/README.md

 ## The Jekyll theme

-I want to use the Jekyll theme [`hacker`](http://github.com/pages-themes/hacker) to give my personallity to my custom page, you know...
+I am using the Jekyll theme [`hacker`](http://github.com/pages-themes/hacker) from the standard `pages-themes` to give my dark, elegant personallity to my custom page, you know...

 ## Improvements